 ‘Evil doesn’t die easily’

-The Redwood Massacre is a 2014 British horror feature film written and directed by David Ryan Keith (Attack of the Herbals; House of Shadows).
+The Redwood Massacre is a 2014 British horror feature film written and directed by David Ryan Keith (The Dark Within; Ghosts of Darkness; Attack of the Herbals).
 The movie stars Mark Wood (Lord of Darkness), Lisa Livingstone (In the Spider’s Web), Lisa Cameron, Rebecca Wilkie and Alec Westwood.

 In the US, Uncork’d Entertainment released The Redwood Massacre on VOD and DVD on July 7, 2015.
 In the UK, the film was released on DVD on July 27, 2015.

 Buy DVD: Amazon.co.uk